Updated: Sep 23

 A migraine can cause severe throbbing pain or a pulsing sensation, usually on one side of the head.
-It's often accompanied by nausea, vomiting, and extreme sensitivity to light and sound.
+Some cases have nausea, vomiting, and extreme sensitivity to light and sound.
 Migraine attacks can last for hours to days, and the pain can be so severe that it interferes with your daily activities.

 For some people, a warning symptom known as an aura occurs before or with the headache.
-An aura can include visual disturbances, such as flashes of light or blind spots, or other disturbances, such as tingling on one side of the face or in an arm or leg and difficulty speaking.
+It includes visual disturbances, such as flashes of light or blind spots, or other irritations, such as tingling on one side of the face or in an arm or leg and difficulty speaking.

 Medications can help prevent some migraines and make them less painful.
 The right medicines, combined with self-help remedies and lifestyle changes, might help.
 (Source: Mayo Clinic)

-Taiji, Yoga and meditation are slow motion movements, stretching exercises and relaxation training.
+Taiji, Yoga, and meditation are slow-motion movements, stretching exercises, and relaxation training.
 They all help deal with stressful situations and prevent migraine episodes.

-Supplements: To relieve and prevent migraine, take vitamin B2 100 mg twice a day and magnesium 100mg four times a day.
+Supplements: To relieve and prevent migraines, take vitamin B2 100 mg twice a day and magnesium 100mg four times a day.
 You also can take Migrelief ( containing vitamin B2 and magnesium ) as labeled to help migraine relief.